ale-river/election-analysis/README.md

 - Total number of votes each candidate received
 - Percentage of votes each candidate won
 - The winner of the election based on popular vote
+- Total number of votes each county.
+- Largest county turnout

 ### Challenge behind
 The module helps us to overview the step-by-step of coding that was prepare to calculate the election audit task.
 We use ***pseudocode*** writing which is a technique that commonly programmers use to audit easier a program :+1: